 - Resources can be viewed by plant or by departments within a plant.

 - Drag-and-drop can occur within a plant as well as between plants.

-- Resources can be shared by jobs in separate plants.
+- Jobs can share resources in separate plants.

 - Transfer orders can be used to show inventory movements between plants and warehouses.

 - Multiple warehouses can be defined for inventory management in the inventory plan.
-The inventory information can be filtered by warehouse.
+The warehouse can filter the inventory information.